Mourning the missing in Israel's 'cemeteries of numbers'

 Later, in 2014, the Israeli military responded to the Israeli High Court, saying it had "exhausted" all attempts to find the bodies of Masleh and four others, and that it would be "practically impossible" to return them to families.

-After a long search, Hassan Dawleh was eventually told the same about his brother Anis, who died in an Israeli prison in 1980 not long after participating in a hunger strike.
+After a long search, Hassan Dawleh was eventually told the same about his brother Anis, who died in an Israeli prison in 1980 not long after joining a hunger strike by Palestinians in several prisons, which reportedly killed at least four others.

 The Israeli military had previously told the family it had never been in possession of Anis's body - a claim Hassan said was impossible.
 His mother had visited Anis in prison only two days before his death, and the Dawlehs could prove it - with a faded scrap of paper that had a Red Cross-issued prison visit permit scrawled on it - and other prisoners confirmed he had still been in jail.